 Experiences are where it’s at, so rather than give the ones you love unnecessary things, give them an experiential gift instead:

-- take them out to a movie or a theatrical play
+take tho out to a movie or a theatrical play

 Dine in, make a meal using what you already have

-The struggle is real when it comes to preventing food waste - but its a worthy struggle: a staggering 1/3 of all food produced globally is wasted annually and in Canada, we're collectively chucking out approximately $31 billion worth of food a year.
-This is not only a damn shame in terms of the fact that we're throwing away perfectly good food when there are many on the planet without enough to eat, but food waste has 25 times the climate change potential of carbon dioxide.
+A staggering 1/3 of all food produced globally is wasted annually and in Canada, we’re collectively chucking out approximately $31 billion worth of food a year.
+This is not only insulting in terms of the fact that we’re throwing away perfectly good food when there are many on the planet without enough to eat, but food waste has 25 times the climate change potential of carbon dioxide.

 All this to say, you can make a really fun night out of taking note of what’s already in your fridge and making a nice meal with a significant other or friends.
 You can enter those random things you find at the back of fridge drawers into the Foodful.ly app which will then give you recipe suggestions based on what you have.
 You could also use the Flashfood app to locate food that is about to be tossed out by grocery stores and pick it up for a fraction of the price.